morgan-sparks/CnGV-CoGV-Meta-Analysis/README.md

 -----
 ## Project description

 This is a meta-analysis of cryptic local adaptation (co- and countergradient variation) that assesses the effects size of the genetic difference in phenotypic values.
 We do so using Bayesian hierarchical models.
-We also assess the effect size of compensation in populations exhibiting countergradient vartion (sensu Conover et al. 2009).
+We also assess the effect size of compensation in populations exhibiting countergradient variation (sensu Conover et al. 2009).

 -----
 ## Data